09 Jul Girish Karnad: An Inspiration to the Society

 His parents moved to Sivisi, a charming little town in Karnataka during his childhood.
 The town often faced electricity cut-offs.
 The only entertainment available was played by traveling theatre groups and occasional movies.

 Girish Karnad watched Yakshagana, learned stories from Puranas, and was fond of theatre since his boyhood days.
-This exposure assisted him to contribute to performing arts later in life.
+This exposure assisted him to contribute to the performing arts later in life.

 His play ‘Yayati’ was published during this period.
-Girish Karnad would have written his plays in English and gained much more popularity, but he preferred to write them in his native Kannada language and translate them into English for audience abroad.
+Girish Karnad would have written his plays in English and gained much more popularity, but he preferred to write them in his native Kannada language and translate them into English for audiences abroad.
 It shows his immense love and attachment to his roots and country.

 Theatre and Literature

 On returning to India, Girish Karnad worked for seven years at Oxford University Press in Chennai before turning into a full-time writer.
 His association with the well-known theatre group The Madras Players was a catalyst in introducing him to the world of performing arts.
 His art did not stop at theatres, and he turned toward the cinema as an actor and director.